Samuel Kennard: Elementary school

 A new city school campus at 5032 Potomac Street was named in his honor and dedicated on the evening of January 22, 1930, before an audience of some six hundred people.
 It replaced an older portable structure at Kingshighway and Arsenal Street, also named for him.
 The new school had 18 classrooms and a kindergarten.

 A portrait of Kennard, painted by local artist Albert Meyer, was given to the school by his six children and unveiled by one of his grandchildren on April 17, 1931.
 It was said that the family had "generously given handsome volumes and sets to the school library."

 The campus in 1990 became a "high-performing magnet school for gifted children.
-In 2015, having discovered that Kennard had been a Confederate officer, parent Joanna Abrams began to lobby to have the school renamed.
-She was joined in her suggestion by parent Warren Rosenblum and others.
-On March 16, 2023, the school was rededicated as Betty Wheeler Classical Junior Academy.
+On March 16, 2023, the school was rededicated as Betty Wheeler Classical Junior Academy, in honor of the founder of Metro Academic and Classical High School, whose educational vision impacted thousands in the St. Louis community and beyond.